open-design-kit/opendesignkit/README.md

 If you're already familiar with Ruby, you can set up and run the site via bundler.

 However, if you're unfamiliar with Ruby or just want to get started more quickly, you can use [Docker Community Edition][docker].
-Once you've downloaded and installed it, `cd` into the repository's root directory in your terminal and run:
+Once you've downloaded and installed Docker, `cd` into the repository's root directory in your terminal and run:

 ```
 docker-compose up